ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-5-2.md

-Chapter 5: Maximizing Your Conflict Management Skills: Finding Ways to Manage Difficult Situations Effectively
+Finding Ways to Manage Difficult Situations Effectively
 ==============================================================================================================

 Maximizing your conflict management skills is critical for promoting positive relationships and achieving better outcomes in the workplace.
 Managing difficult situations effectively requires a proactive approach and targeted strategies.